 - To teach successfully, I must know when the hearts of my listeners are ready to hear the message.
 There must be fertile ground for the seeds of truth to take root.
 A message delivered prematurely, even though it may be expertly crafted, will be wasted.
 I may as well have curled up at home with a good book.

 - To teach successfully, I must know how to hear the voice of God’s Spirit while I’m teaching.
 As one who used to be chained to my notes, convinced I needed to have every “t” crossed and every “i” dotted, I am learning that God sometimes wants to tweak my messages during the actual delivery.
 If I don’t know how to hear Him and don’t have the guts to follow His lead, I will live in the bondage of perfectionism and forfeit the thrill of becoming larger than myself.

 - Finally, to teach successfully, I must have passion and urgency.
 A relaxed and casual approach about critical spiritual matters don’t compel anyone to take them seriously.
-I must be more than a collection of stories.
+I must be more than a collection of casual anecdotes.

 “You make Scripture come alive,” is one of the greatest comments a teacher will ever hear.
 God is looking for those who are willing to do their own rigorous heart preparation before ever taking the podium.

-Knowing a little doctrine can be dangerous.
-Becoming a Bible-scholar, even more so.
-These can not be a replacement for spending time with You, allowing You to break me and mold me.
+Becoming a Bible-scholar can not be a replacement for spending time with You, allowing You to teach me and mold me.
 No agendas other than Yours, Lord.
 In Jesus’ name, Amen